How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 How to store an empty oak barrel?

-Barrels should be stored properly
+Barrels should be stored correctly

 How to age moonshine in an oak barrel?

-Oak barrel allows you to preserve the aroma and strength of the drink
+An oak barrel allows you to preserve the aroma and strength of the drink

 How to make whiskey from moonshine at home?